Thu 04 Dec 2025 04:48

 AT WHAT AGE CAN MY CHILD BEGIN TO PLAY RUGBY?

-The RFU continuum states that children can only play competitive rugby (fixtures/festivals/tournaments) from the age of 6.
-At Basingstoke RFC we o er ‘training only’ for our Under 6s age group and competitive rugby from Under 7s upwards.
+The RFU continuum states that children can only play competitive rugby (gamees/festivals/tournaments) from Under 7s.
+At Basingstoke RFC we offer ‘training only’ for our Under 6s age group.

 WHEN DO YOU TRAIN?

-The mini/midi section of Basingstoke RFC train and play matches on Sunday mornings between 10:00am and midday.
-Girls and Colts/Academy train and play in the afternoon.
-Age groups start from Year 1.
+The mini/midi section of Basingstoke RFC train and play games on Sunday mornings between 10:00am and midday.
+Girls and Colts train and play in the afternoon.
+Age grade rugby at our club starts from the Year 1.
 The playing season usually begins the first weekend of September and finishes the last weekend of April/ first weekend of May.

 WHERE DO YOU TRAIN?